dbrugger946/bank-events/README.md

 local dir:  /home/chaika/git_ws2/bank-events-new/bank-events

 git add --all -- ':!customer-event-analysis/target'
+-- add all files except the ones in the above target dir

-Orignial Demo artifacts and guide
+### Orignial Demo artifacts and guide

 Please open the Guide in a new tab with the following link Here